Refining Quantum Phase Estimation Precision Conditions on Unitaries for Many-Electron Systems: Introduction

 Quantum computing offers an alternative framework to address this challenge.
 In particular, quantum phase estimation (QPE) could enable the computation of ground state features and potentially achieve exponentially superior scaling in $N_S$ than exact classical schemes \cite{shor1994algorithms,kitaev1995,nielsen2010quantum}.
 After early work established the application of QPE to electronic structure problems \cite{Abrams1999,Travaglione_2001}, various subsequent developments refined its application to molecular Hamiltonians, e.g. \cite{ nusran2014application, Cruz2019OptimizingQP, o2019quantum, Pezz2020QuantumPE, lin2022heisenberg, Sugisaki2023ProjectiveMQ, papadopoulos2024reductive, barbieri2024multiphase, hualde2024quantum, shukla2025practicalquantumphaseestimation }.
 In addition to the estimation of ground state energy (denoted by ground energy in the following to lighten the notations), QPE has the potential to output a ground state approximation \cite{Travaglione_2001} (called QPE `projection' capability), enabling in a second step an evaluation of observables other than the energy.

 The practical performance of QPE critically depends on several free parameters.
 These include the number of phase qubits $N$, the number of required shots, the overlap of the initial state $\ket{\psi_{\rm init}}$ with the exact ground state, and the implementation of controlled-unitaries that involve an exponentiation of the system Hamiltonian $H$ together with a free parameter $t$.
-In practice, these latter implementation often involves a Trotterization approximation, introducing an additional free parameter called the number of Trotter steps $n$ which provides control on the trade‑off between precision and circuit depth \cite{suzuki_general_1991,rajagopal_generalization_1999,CHEHADE2026430, ronfaut2026numerical}. {A deep understanding of these parameters and their impact is important} for an efficient use of QPE in computational chemistry and material science. {Reference \cite{sennane2026robustnessquantumphaseestimation} presents a recent review of the QPE free parameters with an emphasis on aspects related to the QPE probability of success.} Complementarily, precision aspects related to the approximate implementation of unitaries remain to be explored further.
-Indeed, {existing precision} conditions are known to be quite loose \cite{childs_theory_2021}, which can lead to an overestimation of the required QPE resources, or more specifically related to energy estimation \cite{mehendale_estimating_2025}.
+In practice, these latter implementation often involves a Trotterization approximation, introducing an additional free parameter called the number of Trotter steps $n$ which provides control on the trade‑off between precision (or error) and circuit depth \cite{suzuki_general_1991,rajagopal_generalization_1999,CHEHADE2026430, ronfaut2026numerical}. {A deep understanding of these parameters and their impact is important} for an efficient use of QPE in computational chemistry and material science. {Reference \cite{sennane2026robustnessquantumphaseestimation} presents a review of the QPE free parameters with an emphasis on aspects related to the success probability.} Complementarily, precision aspects related to an approximate implementation of unitaries remain to be explored further.
+Indeed, {existing precision} conditions are known to be quite loose \cite{childs_theory_2021}, which can lead to an overestimation of the required QPE resources, and specifically related to energy estimation \cite{mehendale_estimating_2025}.

 After recalling the QPE free parameters that are significant for our considerations, we build on the works of \cite{childs_theory_2021,mehendale_estimating_2025} and detail a first-order formalism as a unified basis to develop precision conditions on unitaries.
-We then propose new conditions that contribute to control ground energy estimation precision together with output state precision, important to leverage the projection potential of QPE.
+We then propose new conditions that contribute to control energy estimation precision together with output state precision, important to leverage the projection potential of QPE.
 We finally apply these conditions to a Trotterization case and show that they lead to bounds that are tighter than those obtained in \cite{childs_theory_2021} and more general than those obtained in \cite{mehendale_estimating_2025}.
 Our main results are formal.
 A first numerical test on the \chemform{H_2} molecule provides useful insights.